alialavia/UserIdentification/README.md

 4. [Troubleshooting](#4-troubleshooting)

-## Introduction
+## Technical Introduction

 We address the underdeveloped issue of open set classification by effectively modeling it as a clustering problem using an angle based set similarity metric.
-Evaluations on the dataset [LFW](http://vis-www.cs.umass.edu/lfw/index.html) yield a F1 score of over 99.5\% which outperforms conventional comparison metrics and off-the-shelf classifiers.
+With deep face embeddings from [OpenFace](https://github.com/cmusatyalab/openface) we reach an F1 score over 99.5\% on [LFW](http://vis-www.cs.umass.edu/lfw/index.html) which outperforms conventional comparison metrics and off-the-shelf classifiers.
 Further, we introduce a generally applicable pose based confidence measure that allows to assess the validity of classifier predictions and increases performance and accuracy of the classification process.
 The identification system has a scalable network based architecture and features extensions that among other things, address tracking problems and failure prediction to successfully tackle the broad and complex problem of unrestricted person identification.